kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 If the optional field `reset` is set to `true` (`1` with http), the preset roles (`anonymous` and `default`) will be reset with more restrictive rights.

-Other mandatory additional informations are needed depending on the authentication plugins installed you want to use.
+Other mandatory additional information are needed depending on the authentication plugins installed you want to use.

 ## createOrReplaceProfile